jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 you fork the jupyterlab/lumino repo, create a new branch called ``fix-tab-trap``, and open a pull request.

 You decide that you want to write a test.
-This is one of those cases where you can fairly easily write a unit test.
+This is one of those cases where writing a unit test would be a straightforward task.
 However, a unit test would only check the top menu bar, so it would not prevent a reappearance of the issue that you decided you want to fix once and for all, namely: you don't want any tab traps anywhere on the JupyterLab start page.